soasme/soasvim/README.md

     ,j
     ,k

-### Mini Buffer Explorer
-It's on the top. use tab to change the current edited file.

-### snipMate
-a snip like textmate
-type

-    for<tab>
-    it will change to
-    for xxx in xxx:
-        # content

 ### NERDCommenter
 use v to choose lines, and then

     ,c<space>   it will comment the line.
     ,ci         it will uncomment the line.

-### ctrlp
-use ctrl-p to open the convenient explorer to find the file.

-just type 'bomosu' , it probably check the file 'book/model/subject.py'

-### Autocomlopop

-### FuzzyFinder